Dancing with the Stars hit with Covid - Eric Murray positive, and out

-Dancing with the Stars 2022 has been hit by the spectre of Covid-19 as the cast enters semi-final week.
+Dancing with the Stars 2022 has been hit by the spectre of Covid as the cast enters semi-final week.

-Eric Murray is out of this season's charity dance competition after testing positive for the virus and is now isolating at home.
+Olympic rowing great Eric Murray is out of this season's dance competition after testing positive for the virus and is now isolating at home.

 "We have found out that Eric Murray has gone down with Covid which means that him and Loryn are now out of the comp," host Sharyn Casey said tonight.